 Subject (doer of action, Ana) + verb (meets) + direct object (Christian Grey)

 You can see this is an active verb because the subject is doing something rather than being acted upon as a passive recipient.

-And that’s the pattern for an active verb, so this sentence isn’t passive.
+That’s the pattern for an active verb; therefore, this sentence isn’t passive.
 But what if it looked like this?

 Christian Grey is first met at Grey House, which is home to Grey Enterprises, by Ana, as she is usually called, in Seattle.

 Subject (receiver of action, Christian Grey) + verb (is+met) + doer of action (Ana)